knut-erik/csp-workshop/content/index.md

 ---

-## How can we use CSP to mitigate XSS
+# How can we use CSP to mitigate XSS

 In your `<head>` section<br>`Content-Security-Policy: <policy-directive>; <policy-directive>`

+`Content-Security-Policy-Report-Only` header is useful for reporting, instead of restricting.

 Example: